CVS Passport Photo: What You Need To Know

 What to Expect From a CVS Passport Photo Service

 When you arrive at your local CVS, head back to the photo center and let the employee working there know that you need a passport photo.
-If there is nobody at the desk (as is sometimes the case if workers are stocking shelves or helping other shoppers), your best bet is to head to the front registers and letting the person there know that you need help at the photo desk.
+If there is nobody at the desk (as is sometimes the case if workers are stocking shelves with luggage or helping other shoppers), your best bet is to head to the front registers and letting the person there know that you need help at the photo desk.
 From there, he or she should be able to phone a photo technician to meet you back by the photo center.

 Next, the photo technician will likely ask you to step in front of a neutral backdrop so that the photo can be taken.
 If you are wearing any headgear or glasses that are not required for medical or religious reasons, you will be asked to remove these for the photo.
 Before the picture is taken, you will be instructed by the photo technician to maintain a neutral appearance on your face.
 As inclined as you may be to smile for your picture, this is unfortunately not permitted in passport pictures!

 Once your photo is taken, your CVS photo technician will upload it into a computer and use a special program to make sure it conforms to the strict standards and regulations in place for passport photos.
 If needed, the technician can make small edits or may even ask you to have the photo re-taken until all requirements are met.

 From there, the photo technician will print out two copies of your passport photo and place them in a protective envelope if you don’t have your passport holder on you.
 You can pay for your passport photos at the photo center or take them to one of the from registers after you’ve completed any other shopping you may need to do.
 After all, you simply need to include your passport photos with your application and drop it in the mail.